youre-perfect-studio/catherines-quest/README.md

 several "Episodes", each expanding the world and adding new player characters, quests, items, and enemies.

-You're Perfect Studio is worldwide team of artists and developers working together across multiple projects.
+You're Perfect Studio is a [worldwide team of artists and developers](https://gitlab.com/youreperfectstudio/catherines-quest/blob/master/CONTRIBUTORS.md) working together across multiple projects.

 * Help support this game's development: https://www.patreon.com/YourePerfect